salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 # examples

-- Retrieve remote changes:
+- Retrieve remote changes from your default org:

   <%= config.bin %> <%= command.id %>

-- Retrieve the source files in a directory:
+- Retrieve the source files in a directory from an org with alias "my-scratch":

-  <%= config.bin %> <%= command.id %> --source-dir path/to/source
+  <%= config.bin %> <%= command.id %> --source-dir path/to/source --target-org my-scratch

 - Retrieve a specific Apex class and the objects whose source is in a directory (both examples are equivalent):